gitsetgopack/MoneyManagerV2/INSTALL.md

 ---

-Feel free to reach out if you have any issues setting up **MoneyManager**!
+Feel free to reach out if you have any issues setting up **MoneyManagerV2**!